HC-ARES VHF Net Control Script

 This is a directed net.
 Any station with traffic or comments will contact net control prior to contacting another station.

 When checking in, state "this is" immediately followed by your tactical call.
-For this net, unless otherwise assigned, your tactical call is your city or town or location, followed by your FCC Call using standard ITU phonetics.
+For this net, unless otherwise assigned, your tactical call is your FCC Call sign using standard ITU phonetics.
 State "Digital" if you have FLDIGI capability and "Traffic" only if you have a real or training message to pass.

 This is net control, roger the following...